Omar-Hussein/MusicUtils/README.md

 * ### A download script for Tampermonkey

-  There's a Tampermonkey script at ``/tampermonkey/script.js`` to communicate with the server from Spotify's web app.
+  There's a Tampermonkey script at ``/tampermonkey/script.js`` to communicate with the server from Spotify's web app to download tracks, playlists, albums and discographies without the need to manually call the api.

   ![Screen shot for the button in action](/assets/screenshot_1.png) The button is on the top right.